Marisa Carnesky: Teaching

 In 2008–11, Carnesky was artist in residence at the Roundhouse in London, where she established Carnesky's Finishing School, teaching performance skills to young people aged 17–21 over four semesters.
 In 2015–16, the school had a pop-up residency in the former Foyles building in Soho.
 Carnesky, assisted by Lisa Lee of Lipsinkers, offered students 'classes in esoteric PE, situationist clowning, unpopular expressionism and transmetaformism.'
 The students were then taken through the process of devising, creating and performing their own work on stage in front of a paying audience.
-Graduates of the school include MisSa Blue, Laura Gwen Miles, Tallulah Haddon, Tom Cassani, Oozing Gloop and Oberon White.
+Graduates of the school include MisSa Blue, Laura Gwen Miles, Tallulah Haddon, Tom Cassani, Oozing Gloop, Amethyst Phoenixx and Oberon White.

 In 2019, The Finishing School moved to the Tramshed in South East London, where it was renamed Carnesky's Radical Cabaret School.
 In 2022, Carnesky began leading a three year BA degree course in Contemporary and Popular Performance for the Rose Bruford College.
 The course, partly based in the Tramshed, "focuses on practical performance skills like magic, clowning, burlesque and wrestling, taught by cutting-edge practitioners."